 You need to get strong staff to work on your exhibition stand throughout the event.
 The majority of businesses use people from their team.
 This makes sense as you want your booth staff to know your business and your product inside out.
 It also makes sense if you are trying to exhibit on a budget.

 The other option is to hire agency staff.
-Although agency workers won’t know you’re business as well as your team, they do have the interpersonal skills necessary to entice people onto your stand and start forming relationships.
+Although agency workers won’t know your business as well as your team, they do have the interpersonal skills necessary to entice people onto your stand and start forming relationships.

 If you have a large stand space you may consider using your staff to manage product demos and lead capture and agency staff to increase footfall and entertain delegates.

 The other cost that you must consider is accommodation and travel.
 This will depend on your venue, the number of staff you are taking and the length of your show.
 If you are trying to exhibit on a budget, book these early to get the best deals.

 Free Resource to keep track of your Trade Show Budget!

 Now you know how to break down your trade show budget.
 You can identify most of the costs you will incur along the way.
 Every event is different.
 Every exhibition stand is different.
 You might find yourself adding to or taking away from this list – but it’s a good starting point.